-A software restriction (unfixable bug specific to the system we were running on) does not allow for cases with more than 4.2 million CLM columns as the model does not initialize properly and crashes; thus, currently a higher spatial resolution for CLM and ParFlow than 400 m cannot be used for the Neckar catchment on the used system.
-So, ParFlow and CLM use the same horizontal grid with a resolution of 400 m and 535x605 grid points.
-The vertical grid for both component models is partially the same, with CLM limited to 10 vertical layers up to a total depth of 3 m shared with ParFlow, which has in total
+A software restriction (unfixable bug specific to the supercomputing system we were using for our simulation runs ras described in the previous section) did not allow for cases with more than 4.2 million CLM columns as the model did not initialize properly and crashed implying that a higher spatial resolution for CLM and ParFlow than 400 m could not be achieved for the Neckar catchment on the used system.
+So, ParFlow and CLM use the same horizontal grid with a resolution 194 of 400 m and 535x605 grid points.
+The vertical grid for both component models is partially the same, with CLM limited to

-50 vertical layers reaching down to 100m.
-COSMO runs with a 5sec timestep while CLM and Parflow run at 15min timesteps, which is also the coupling frequency.
+10 vertical layers up to a total depth of 3 m shared with ParFlow, which has in total 50 vertical layers reaching down to 100m.
+COSMO runs with a 5sec timestep while CLM and Parflow run at 15min timesteps, which is also the coupling 197 frequency.